Texas Dog Bite Lawyers

 Schedule a consultation with Texas dog bite lawyers

 If you suffered injuries from a dog bite, you should schedule a consultation with Texas dog bite lawyers after seeking medical care.
 Under Texas law, there is a two year statute of limitations on dog bite cases.
-While that can seem like a long time, your lawyer will start working on your case right away to make sure you receive the medical treatment you need and prevent the insurance company from taking advantage of you.
+While that can seem like a long time, your dog bite lawyer will start working on your case right away to make sure you receive the medical treatment you need and prevent the insurance company from taking advantage of you.
 They will start working right away to find ways to deny, delay and devalue your case.
 Don’t let them decide what your case is worth.
 Talk to Texas dog bite attorneys today.